BastelBaus/neopixel_i2c/README.md

 # neopixel_i2c_slave (picopixel)

 This is an AVR-based neopixel driver.
-It accepts commands over i2c to drive a a number of ws2812 LED pixels.
+It accepts commands over I2C to drive a a number of ws2811/2 LED pixels.
+It was based on the usedbytes/neopixel_i2c implementation.
+It consists of a tiny slave module (Arduino IDE) and a control class which can be included on the master.

-The code on the master branch is set up for an Attiny85, with the LEDs on PB3, using an usbasp programmer.
-The fuses should be set to use 8 MHz internal oscillator, **no divider**

 ## How many LEDs?

-The number of LEDs is currently hardcoded in the firmware.
-The maximum number depends on the amount of RAM available on your AVR.
+The maximum number depends on
+  * the amount of RAM available on your AVR (Attiny45 ~82 LEDs, and an Attiny85 ~167 for RGB)
-An Attiny45 should be able to drive 82 LEDs, and an Attiny85, 167.
+  * the type of LED (RGB or RGBW) and
+  * the supported address space (current implementation 339 LEDs with 1024 addresses)

 ## Circuit